SeichuKyudoWA/seichukyudowa.github.io/_includes/about.md

 ## About Us
 We are a Kyudo club based in the Seattle metro area.
+Our club is recognized by the [American Kyudo Renmei (AKF)](https://www.kyudousa.com/), [All Nippon Kyudo Renmei (ANKF)](https://www.kyudo.jp/info/english.html), and the [International Kyudo Federation (IKYF)](https://www.ikyf.org/).

 We offer lessons in Kyudo, a traditional form of Japanese Archery.
 We practice in the Bellevue area 2-4 hours every weekend.

 **We are currently taking new students ages 18 and above through June 30, 2024.**